-Academia at large and the publishing world do not distinguish between inadvertent and willful misattribution in assessing whether authors are guilty of a violation.
+Academia at large and the publishing world sometimes do not distinguish between source misuse and willful misattribution in assessing whether authors are guilty of a violation.
 Authors are expected to know the rules.

 The NPS Honor Code definition of plagiarism [see previous question] differentiates between unintentional and intentional plagiarism.

 Regardless, Thesis Processing will not knowingly publish a thesis that contains plagiarized material.

 By the Honor Code rules, when a Final Draft thesis has been submitted to Thesis Processing and the student has signed the Thesis Release and Approval Form, the student is henceforth responsible for any instances of apparently intentional plagiarism and must be referred to the Honor Board if instances are discovered.